Sort¶

 Sorting is the action to put a list of object into a specific order.
-In PHP, sorting applies to arrays.
+Sorting only applies to arrays: object cannot be sorted.

-There are several ways to sort arrays in PHP: by value (no prefix), by key (k prefix), or by value while keeping the keys (a prefix, for associative).
+There are several ways to sort arrays: by value, by key, with k prefix, or by value while keeping the keys, with the a prefix, for associative.

-Then, the sort may be ascending (no prefix), descending (r, as in reverse) or custom (u, as in user sort).
+Then, the sort may be ascending, descending, with the r prefix as as in reverse, or custom, with the u prefix, as in user sort.
 Custom sort is done with a closure or similar.

 In case of ex-aequos while sorting, which are values with the same order, the values are sorted in the same order than the original array.
-This behavior has changed in PHP 7.0.
+This behavior has changed in version 7.0.

 <?php